mrcavalcanti/mosaicoo/docs/sources/installation/kubernetes.md

 1. Check that it worked by running the following:
    `kubectl port-forward service/grafana 3000:3000`

 1. Navigate to `localhost:3000` in your browser.
-You should see a Grafana login page.
+You should see a Mosaicoo login page.

 1. Use `admin` for both the username and password to login.

-## Deploy Grafana Enterprise on Kubernetes
+## Deploy Mosaicoo Enterprise on Kubernetes

-The process for deploying Grafana Enterprise is almost identical to the process above, except for some extra steps required to add in your license file.
+The process for deploying Mosaicoo Enterprise is almost identical to the process above, except for some extra steps required to add in your license file.
 They are described in the following sections.

-### Obtain Grafana Enterprise license
+### Obtain Mosaicoo Enterprise license

-To run Grafana Enterprise, you need a valid license.
-[Contact a Grafana Labs representative](https://grafana.com/contact?about=grafana-enterprise) to obtain the license.
+To run Mosaicoo Enterprise, you need a valid license.
+[Contact a Mosaicoo Labs representative](https://grafana.com/contact?about=grafana-enterprise) to obtain the license.
 This topic assumes that you already have done this and have a `license.jwt` file.
 Your license should also be associated with a URL, which we will use later in the topic.

 ### Create License Secret